geoserver/geoserver-history/src/release/README.txt

 Check out the entire 1.6.3 changelog: http://jira.codehaus.org/secure/IssueNavigator.jspa?reset=true&pid=10311&fixfor=14102

-This release is based off of Geotools 2.4.2.
+This release is based off of GeoTools 2.4.2.

 GeoServer 1.6.2a